You must make an appointment by telephone to register a death. Please call 0161 793 2500 to arrange your appointment.

 - Post registration, copy certificates can be applied for online or by post.
 The cost is £8 each which includes an administration fee of £1).

-If you go to a register office other than district where the death took place, the above certificates will be sent to you.
+If you go to a register office outside the district where the death took place, the above certificates will be sent to you.